ChartAssisstant: A Universal Chart Multimodal Language Model via Chart-to-Table Pre-training and Multitask Instruction Tuning: ChartSFT

 \section{ChartSFT}

-We construct a large-scale chart-specific benchmark called ChartSFT by collecting instruction-following data from various tasks.
+We construct a large-scale chart-specific instruction-tuning benchmark called ChartSFT by collecting data from various tasks.
 The composition of ChartSFT is shown in Table \ref{tab:data}, as extensively described below.
-Our ChartSFT consists of $39388322$ pieces of chart-text annotated data, $4.75$ and $5.62$ times larger than MatCha \cite{liu2022matcha} and UniChart \cite{masry2023unichart}, respectively, as illustrated in Fig.\ref{fig:data}.
-ChartSFT contains chart types including both base and specialized types.
-Specifically, our ChartSFT encompasses nine types of charts by collecting data from various sources as shown in table \ref{tab:component}.
+Our ChartSFT consists of $39$M pieces of chart-text annotated data, $4.75$ and $5.62$ times larger than MatCha \cite{liu2022matcha} and UniChart \cite{masry2023unichart}, respectively, as illustrated in Fig.\ref{fig:data}.
+ChartSFT contains charts with both base and specialized types, as presented in Sec. \ref{sec:base-chart} and Sec. \ref{sec:specilized-chart}, respectively.

+Overall, our ChartSFT encompasses nine types of charts by collecting data from various sources as shown in table \ref{tab:component}.
 First, most charts with base types including bar, line, dot-line, and pie are collected from several existing datasets \cite{masry2022chartqa, methani2020plotqa, kantharaj2022opencqa, rahman2022chartsumm, li2023scigraphqa, tang2023vistext, kantharaj2022chart}.
-Second, we also generate some charts with base types from arxiv tables \cite{ArXiv} and data augmentation techniques (\emph{e.g.} various APIs and figure parameters).
-In particular, we use ChatGPT to suggest the proper chart type given each table data from arxiv.
+Second, we also generate some charts with base types from arXiv tables \cite{arXiv} and data augmentation techniques (\emph{e.g.} various APIs and figure parameters).
+In particular, we use ChatGPT to suggest the proper chart type given each table data from arXiv.
 Third, we synthesize table data which is appropriate for depicting charts with specialized types.